woocommerce/woocommerce-accommodation-bookings/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Fix - PHP Notice when fully booked array is empty.

 = 1.1.0 =
 * Fix - Display cost not used when presenting price to the client.
 * Add - Add woocommerce_accommodation_bookings_range_picker_enabled to disable range picker.